gregnazario/aptos-core/aptos-move/framework/aptos-stdlib/doc/smart_table.md

 # Module `0x1::smart_table`

-A smart table implementation based on linear hashing. (https://en.wikipedia.org/wiki/Linear_hashing) Compare to Table, it uses less storage slots but has higher chance of collision, a trade-off between space and time.
+A smart table implementation based on linear hashing. (https://en.wikipedia.org/wiki/Linear_hashing) Compare to Table, it uses less storage slots but has higher chance of collision, a trade&#45;off between space and time.
 Compare to other dynamic hashing implementation, linear hashing splits one bucket a time instead of doubling buckets when expanding to avoid unexpected gas cost.
-SmartTable uses faster hash function SipHash instead of cryptographically secure hash functions like sha3-256 since it tolerates collisions.
+SmartTable uses faster hash function SipHash instead of cryptographically secure hash functions like sha3&#45;256 since it tolerates collisions.